rm3l/daily-scrum-picker/README.md

 ### Local Development

-1. Create a local `teams.txt` file containing the names of your team members.
+1. Create a local `team.txt` file containing the names of your team members.
 See [Team members](#team-members) for more details.

 2. Simply run with Go: